Blue Jays Surging as AL East Rivalry with Yankees Heats Up

 🆚 Yankees Stalling as Blue Jays Rise

 Meanwhile, the mighty Yankees are hitting roadblocks.
 Injuries have gutted their rotation—Carlos Rodón, Clark Schmidt, and Will Warren are all dealing with setbacks—and the bullpen isn’t its usual fortress.
+The holes in their team are showing and they will be looking to buy as the trade deadline approaches.

 In contrast, the Blue Jays are surging behind contributions up and down the roster—and picking up momentum at exactly the right time.